bkapilan/get-wifi-keys/README.md

 # get-wifi-keys
-python script to get your own wifi keys
+python script to get your own wifi keys on windows